joshuadavidnelson/disable-blog/readme.txt

 * Hide other post-related reading options, except Search Engine Visibility

 == Upgrade Notice ==

+= 0.4.10 =
+- Fix a bug from v0.4.9 that caused redirects on custom post type archives.

 = 0.4.9 =
 - **Notice:** We've added the minimum PHP version requirement of 5.3, which was not explicitly set before now.